trxs-7/tip-n-tap/README.md

 - **MongoDB:** Document database used by the back end application to store data.
 - **Express.js:** Back end web application framework running on top of Node.js.
 - **React:** A JavaScript library for building user interfaces.
-- **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Typescript/Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **MVC:** The MVC (Model-View-Controller) design pattern is a way to organize code in software applications to separate the representation of information from the user's interaction with it.
+- **Google API Console:** OAuth 2.0 protocol for authentication and authorization

 ## Getting Started
 To get a local copy up and running follow these simple steps: